cazsaragih/unity-prerendered-bg/README.md

-# Offset Vanishing Point in Unity
+# Pre-Rendered Background in Unity
 A sample Unity project to handle camera movement on pre-rendered background games, also known as 'Ken Burns' effect.
 Thanks to the old unity [wiki](http://wiki.unity3d.com/index.php?title=OffsetVanishingPoint) for this amazing trick.

 ## Specification